devshree/shopkid-server/README.md

 - Set up the database and user
 - Import the schema
 - Initialize Go module and install dependencies
-- Create the .env file with your system username
+- Create the .env file with default database credentials

+### Script Options

+- `cleanAllDB`: Drops and recreates the database and user
+  - Removes existing database and user
+  - Creates fresh database with schema
+  - Useful for resetting to a clean state

 After running the script, you can start the server with `go run .`